OWASP/samm/v2.0/beta/core/implementation/i-defect-management.md

 - Risk
 - CVSS

+For each defect, up-to-date or real-time data on the availability of exploits and hacker activity in the wild is used to contribute to risk scores.

 Different metrics and fields are combined to look for trends.
-Trends across various timespans are identified through graphs.
-Analyse these trends continually and use the findings to influence the design and implementation of software, as well as the overall security stategy.
+Trends across various timespans are identified through graphs and dashboarding.
+Trends are analysed and the results are used to influence the design and implementation of software and the overall security stategy.

+Metrics are used to empower the whole organisation.
+People and teams all receive the correct information that is relevant to their role(s).
+Tasks are assigned appropriately and sometimes automatically.

 ### Maturity Questions